jurgenstevens/briscola/README.md

-# Briscola Game
+# Briscola

-Briscola is a card game re-creation!
-Play the game online [here](#).
+Briscola is an Italian card game.
+Play the game online [here](https://labriscola.netlify.app/)!

 ## Gameplay

 It is played with 2 or 4 players using a 40-card deck, and usually, players compete in pairs.
+Here, you'll be playing against a computer.
 Each game consists of three hands, and the winner of each hand is the first to exceed 60 points.
 The card points are as follows:

 Ace = 11
 Three = 10